Gear Research Technician - Part Time Needed

-Integrated Statistics is looking for a Gear Research
+Integrated Statistics is looking for a part-time Gear Research

 Technician to support the National Oceanic and Atmospheric Administration

 The Gear Research Technician will work with the

 Gear Research Group, which conducts research on sea turtles, marine mammals, and other